mathewgomas-alfred/mathewgomas.io/reference_manual/filters/artistic.rst

 .. image:: /images/common-workflows/Gradient-pixelart.png

-You can choose the required colors and ramps in the index color filter dialog as shown below
+You can choose the required colors and ramps in the index color filter dialog as shown below .

 .. image:: /images/filters/Index-color-filter.png

-You can create index painting such as one shown below with the help of this filter
+You can create index painting such as one shown below with the help of this filter.

 .. image:: /images/common-workflows/Kiki-pixel-art.png